 Aiming for industry-leading performance

 Devon is committed to doing what’s right for the environment.
 We want to be a good neighbor, a trusted partner and a responsible, competitive operator as we produce oil and natural gas to help meet global demand.
-We believe exemplary environmental performance is essential to managing risk and developing forward-looking business opportunities, with the aim of being successful throughout and beyond the energy transition.
+We believe exemplary environmental performance is essential to managing risk, capturing forward-looking business opportunities, and delivering long-term value for our shareholders and other stakeholders.

 To continuously improve our environmental performance, Devon is proactive and results-oriented.
 We consider the potential impacts of our operations when planning activities and making decisions.
 We strive to comply with all applicable environmental laws and regulations, often going above and beyond what’s required.
 In the process, we incorporate technology, tools and best practices to help minimize or avoid effects on air, water, land and wildlife.

 Devon seeks to work with contractors who share our commitment to environmental stewardship.
 Our contractors must adequately train their personnel to perform environmentally sound work and have programs to comply with applicable environmental laws, rules and regulations.
 Contractors as well as employees have a responsibility to stop work to prevent spills or other environmental issues.
-Starting this year, contractors who perform work on Devon locations are required to complete annual assessments to help us evaluate their environmental, social and governance (ESG) performance in key areas.
+In addition, contractors who perform work on Devon locations are required to complete assessments to help us evaluate their environmental, social and governance (ESG) performance in key areas.

 Transparency is important to our stakeholders and keeps us accountable for our results.
 Devon tracks specific metrics for GHG and methane emissions, flaring, spills, energy use, water use and others.
 We’ve consistently increased our disclosures in recent years and continue to share this information in this report and other public disclosures.
 For additional metrics and details on our environmental practices, please refer to our Climate Change Assessment Report and CDP responses.